LosManos/CompulsoryCow/README.md

 ## Methods

-### string.Format that does not crash
+### string.SFormat that does not crash
 ##### The problem solved
-string.Format _throws an exception_ when the {n} are more than the arguments.
+The normal Microsoft string.Format _throws an exception_ when the {n} are more than the arguments.
 Throwing an exception might be ok during the development phase but maybe not later on; especially during production when logging to a file.
 Read this again:  If a system is running in production the log files are often the only way to search for problems.  _We want the logging to log, not throw exception._

 ```csharp